 When you’re picking a nut butter, also keep in mind that not all nut butters are made equal.
 Some of them contain unnecessary (and unhealthy) things like palm oil and sugar, which hide the delicious taste and undermine the nutritional value of the nuts.

-So the nutty flavor of the butter, the salty soy sauce and the sweetness of the sugar make this sauce beyond tasty!
-In this case, we used the Nuttzo Peanut Pro Butter, but you could also use their Power Fuel Paleo one.
+So the nutty flavor of the butter, the salty soy sauce, and the sweetness of the sugar make this sauce beyond tasty!
+In this case, we used the Nuttzo Peanut Pro Butter, but you could also use their Paleo Power Fuel one.
 Pick your favorite!

 Sure, you can enjoy these in the heart of winter or on a crisp fall day.
 But they’re the best when the sun starts showing his face more often, you start peeling off those layers of clothes, and cravings for fresh, crisp foods surface.
 These rainbow spring rolls are perfect for those warm spring and summer days!

 It’s no surprise our bodies gravitate towards heavier and warmer foods like chilies, curries, and soups during the autumn/winter time and start asking for more raw foods during the spring and summer time.
 All those raw veggies give us the vibrant nutrients and hydration we need in those active outdoorsy days.